Support

 Let remembrance stay visible

 A memorial does not have to be hidden away to be respectful.
-Photos, candles, and small objects can stay in the room as part of daily life.
+Photos, candles, favorite toys, tags, and small objects can stay in the room as part of daily life.

-Keeping memory visible can make grief feel less like something that must be performed in private and more like something integrated into the life that continues.
+Keeping memory visible can make grief feel less like something that must be performed in private and more like love that still has a place at home.

 Make space for hard days